 - Retie the rope at the base of the neck.

-- Pull the top loop rope down the back of your head.
+- Pull the cord down to the back of the neck.

 - Carefully pull the mask down away from your face.

 - Push in the top and bottom flaps of the mask and fold in half.

 - Be careful not to touch your eyes, nose, and mouth after touching your mask and wash hands immediately after.

 We recommend airing the mask out by hanging it in a place away from other objects, ideally in the sun or other open area until you are able to wash it.
 Do not store your used mask in a plastic bag.
 Not only is it bad for the environment, but the plastic does not allow air flow creating a breeding ground for germs and bacteria.

 Yes, our organic cotton masks are preshrunk and stand up to frequent machine washing and drying really well.
 We recommend turning your mask inside out and tying the braided cord together in a loose knot before washing to avoid tangling.

 Per the CDC guidelines, hot water is NOT necessary to sanitize the mask and we recommend washing the mask in cold water with like colors.

 Yes, our masks do not have elastic bands that can melt and are preshrunk so they are safe to throw in the dryer at low to normal setting.
 After drying lay mask flat with nose and chin flaps in and then fold in half to retain the shape.
 We recommend ironing for crisp folds.